Kashmir Life desk offers snapshots of the assembly elections that J&K witnessed post-partition

 February 8, 1972

-Sadiq died in December 1971 within days after the Indo-Pak war over Bangladesh and was replaced by Syed Mir Qasim.
-Plebiscite Front stated that Kashmir requires a solution within Indian constitution.
+Sadiq died in December 1971 days after the Indo-Pak war over Bangladesh and was replaced by Syed Mir Qasim.
+Plebiscite Front stated that Kashmir requires a solution within the Indian constitution.
 In this situation when elections were held on February 8, only 341 contestants were left in the fray for 75 seats as nomination papers of 60 were rejected.
 Many others withdrew their nominations.
 Five seats including that of Syed Mir Qasim (Verinag), who retained the berth of Chief Minister, went to Congress uncontested.
 Congress that was being termed the “gutter worms”, and “socially boycotted” won 58 seats as NC boycotted.
-Jamat-e-Islami that contested for the first time got five, Bharatiya Jana Sangh three seats as nine went to the independents.
+Jamat-e-Islami contested for the first time got five, Bharatiya Jana Sangh three seats and nine went to the independents.
 Abdul Gani Lone and Syed Ali Geelani made their maiden entry to the state assembly.
-After Indira Abdullah accord in 1975, Mir Qasim stepped down and paved way for Sheikh Abdullah as Chief Minister on February 25, 1975.
+After the Indira Abdullah accord in 1975, Mir Qasim stepped down and paved the way for Sheikh Abdullah as Chief Minister on February 25, 1975.
 However, Congress pulled out the support and the government collapsed on March 16, 1977.

 July 3, 1977

-Awami Action Committee led by Mirwaiz Moulana Mohammed Farooq, Abdul Gani Lone and Moulana Mohammed Sayed Masoodi allied with Janta Party and even Prime Minister Morarji Desai visited Mirwaiz Manzil in the old city.
+Awami Action Committee led by Mirwaiz Moulana Mohammed Farooq, Abdul Gani Lone and Moulana Mohammed Sayed Masoodi allied with the Janta Party and even Prime Minister Morarji Desai visited Mirwaiz Manzil in the old city.
 Congress and ruling NC were participating separately but the former did not field candidates against Sheikh Mohammed Abdullah and Mirza Afzal Beig.
-Similarly Janta alliance did not field any candidate against Jamat-e-Islami’s Syed Ali Geelani.
+Similarly, Janta alliance did not field any candidate against Jamat-e-Islami’s Syed Ali Geelani.

-Though this election is termed to be first fair exercise, historian Prem Nath Bazaz who himself contested believes otherwise.
+Though this election is termed to be the first fair exercise, historian Prem Nath Bazaz who himself contested believes otherwise.
 He authored Democracy Through Intimidation And Terror to blast this theory.
 NC, he recorded, forced a section of the population to migrate to safer places.
 KMDA, which for the first time deviated from NC, became the target as 123 of its vehicles were damaged.
 AAC, part of the Janta alliance, accused NC of hooliganism, he said.

 In the subsequent days, three parties were formed: Islami Jamiat-e-Talaba, Peoples’ Conference and Panthers Party.
 On September 8, 1982, Sheikh passed away and was replaced by Dr Farooq Abdullah.